IotA-asce/ASCII_convert_script/README.md

 python -m gui
 ```

-Use the file picker to choose an image, adjust the scale and brightness sliders,
+Use the file picker or drag and drop an image onto the window, adjust the scale
-and the ASCII preview will update automatically.
+and brightness sliders, and the ASCII preview will update automatically.

 ## Generating custom character sets